· 25 February 2020 ·

 - · running time 2 hrs 10 mins

-Crackle website and phone apps are currently functional in the US and Australia.
-No login is needed, but there are lots of adverts.
-Other locations may be added later.
-If Crackle isn’t an option, you can rent or purchase the film at the usual online media locations.
+The film had been available to stream at crackle.com, but as of my latest check (13 Sept 2020) it is there no longer.
+I’ve linked to Google’s pay-to-watch option, or you can rent or purchase it elsewhere.
 Buy the Blu-ray if you still do plastic discs.
-No one pays me royalties for my identity or IP.
+No one pays me royalties for the use of my identity or IP.
 I considered a lawsuit but it seemed ignoble, and anyway the film lost millions.
 With my financial track record, I’d end up owing them.

 - • All’s Well That Ends Well?
 Roland Emmerich Takes On Shakespeare [wonderlandmagazine.com]